Things to do

 Trail-bike riding and four-wheel-driving

-Ride trail-bikes and drive four-wheel-drives through Dalrymple National Park on the internal roads.
-Riders and drivers must be licensed and trail-bikes and vehicles must be fully registered.
+Trail bikes and four-wheel-drives are allowed on the internal roads in Dalrymple National Park.
+Riders and drivers must be licensed, trail-bikes and vehicles must be fully registered.
 Expect to share the roads with pedestrians, cyclists and other vehicles.

 Stay on formed roads—trail-bikes and vehicles are not permitted off-road.